telekom/sysrepo-plugin-interfaces/tests/manual_tests.md

 `out-octets` is the number of packets transmitted on the interface.
 It is retrieved through netlink.

-`out-unicast-pkts` will mostly be 0 and incorrect, as netlink doesn't have a way to retrieve the number of transmitted unicast packets.
+`out-unicast-pkts` ethtool is used to retrieve the tx_packets, tx_broadcast, tx_multicast and then tx_unicast is caluclated by subtracting the broadcast and multicast tx packets with the total number of tx packets (tx_unicast = tx_packets - tx_broadcast - tx_multicast).

-`out-broadcast-pkts` will mostly be 0 and incorrect, as netlink doesn't have a way to retrieve the number of transimtted broadcast packets.
+`out-broadcast-pkts` ethtool is used to retrieve the tx_broadcast packets.

-`out-multicast-pkts` will be incorrect as netlink doesn't have a way to retrieve the number of transmitted multicast packets.
+`out-multicast-pkts` ethtool is used to retrieve the tx_multicast packets.

 `out-discards` tracks the number of outwards packets that were dropped due to not enough space available in Linux.
 It is retrieved through netlink.